Station

 Yaesu FTM-400XDR

 This mobile gets the most use of any of my radios.
-While driving around in the Colorado ZR2, band A is usually on the state-wide WE9COM repeater system in Wisconsin with APRS always running on band B. Outside of Wisconsin, band A is on 146.520, and local repeaters at each destination.
+While driving in Wisconsin, band A is usually on the state-wide WE9COM repeater system and APRS always running on band B. Outside of Wisconsin, band A is on 146.520 or local repeaters at each destination.

 Computers

-Raspberry Pi 4B 8GB, Raspberry Pi 64 bit OS, USB boot 120GB SSD, for CQRlof and radio control, experiments
+Raspberry Pi 4B 8GB, Raspberry Pi 64 bit OS, USB boot 120GB SSD

 Software